 We filmed a good portion of the movie at This is the Place Heritage Park.
 Cliff Harris who manages film projects for the park has always been good to me.
 There are several buildings with different, great looks and they make them available and let us get what we need there.
 It’s a lovely location to film and work in.

-What role does humor play in the film?
+What role does humor play in The Fighting Preacher?

 Why should people go see The Fighting Preacher?